-Have you ever removed and redone your eye shadow over and over again until you got it looking just right?
-Eye shadow is right up there with winged eyeliner as one of the most difficult makeup skills to master—and it’s the worst feeling when you can’t get your eye makeup to look how you want it to.
-Thankfully, we have a few ideas that could make things a little easier.
-Hack your way to beautiful eye makeup with the 10 tips below.
+Have you ever removed and reapplied your eye shadow over and over again until you got it looking just right?
+Applying eye shadow is right up there with winged eyeliner as one of the most difficult makeup skills to master—and it’s the worst feeling when you can’t get your eye makeup to look how you want it to.
+Thankfully, we have a few ideas that could make things a little easier when you’re trying to master those easy eye makeup looks.
+Hack your way to beautiful eye makeup with the ten tips below.

-If you want your eye shadow to stay in place, the using a primer first is a good bet.
-Apply a thin (less is more) layer of eye shadow primer to your eyelids and the skin underneath your brows.
-This can help prevent your shadow from smearing or budging throughout the day.
+If you want your eye shadow to stay in place, using a primer first is a good bet.
+Apply a thin (less is more) layer of eye shadow primer to your eyelids and the area underneath your brows.
+This can help prevent your shadow from smearing or smudging throughout the day.

 No one is saying learning to apply eye shadow is easy, but it can be a lot easier if you pick the right product.
-The best basic for a beginner is a neutral quad.
-Quads are typically designed so that each shadow has a purpose, cutting down on the guess work.
+The best basic for a beginner is a neutral eye shadow quad.
+Quads—aka palettes containing four different shades—are typically designed so that each shadow has a purpose, cutting down on the guesswork.
 There should be shades for your lid, crease, liner, and highlight.
-For a complete look, swipe the lid shade on before highlighting with the lightest shade under your brows and around your tear ducts.
-Follow highlighting by contouring with the crease color, blending in to create depth.
-Finish by smudging the darkest shade along your lash line for definition.
-Try the L’Oréal Paris Colour Riche Quads, available in 15 obsession-worthy color families.
+For a complete look, swipe the lid shade across your lids before using the lightest shade to highlight under your brows and around your tear ducts.
+Follow up by contouring with the crease color to create depth.
+Lastly, smudge the darkest shade along your lash line for definition.
+Try the L’Oréal Paris Colour Riche Quads, which are available in 20 obsession-worthy color families.
 Just peep the back of the palette to learn exactly where to place each shade.